diewinner/rsschool-cv/cv.md

 ## Experience
  I recently started programming.
 I love playing games and learning new things.
+ > the samurai has no goal, there is a way

 ## Education
 * Bachelor, Kazan Federal University, Kazan